dotnet/csharplang/proposals/span-safety.md

 Draft language specification
 ==========================

 Below we describe a set of safety rules for ref-like types (`ref struct`s), which includes the ability to pass locals by reference to constructors or instance methods of the type, suitable for use in the language specification.
 A different, simpler set of safety rules are possible if locals cannot be passed by reference.
-This specification would also permit the safe reassignment of ref locals.
+This specification would also permit the safe reassignment of `ref` locals.

 Overview
 ========

 We associate with each expression at compile-time the concept of what scope that expression is permitted to escape to, "safe-to-escape".
-Similarly, for each lvalue we maintain a concept of what scope its ref is permitted to escape to, "ref-safe-to-escape".
+Similarly, for each lvalue we maintain a concept of what scope a reference to it is permitted to escape to, "ref-safe-to-escape".
 For a given lvalue expression, these may be different.

 These are analogous to the "safe to return" of the ref locals feature, but it is more fine-grained.
 Where the "safe-to-return" of an expression records only whether (or not) it may escape the enclosing method as a whole, the safe-to-escape records which scope it may escape to (which scope it may not escape beyond).
 The basic safety mechanism is enforced as follows.
 Given an assignment from an expression E1 with a safe-to-escape scope S1, to an (lvalue) expression E2 with safe-to-escape scope S2, it is an error if S2 is a wider scope than S1.
 By construction, the two scopes S1 and S2 are in a nesting relationship, because a legal expression is always safe-to-return from some scope enclosing the expression.